blenderbox/dppl/readme.markdown

         $ easy_install pip
         $ pip install -r requirements.txt

-    Note: You'll need to install memcached, and tools to install all of the requirements.
+    **Note**: You'll need to install memcached, and tools to install all of the requirements.
 For ubuntu:

         $ sudo apt-get install memcached